batyaboyo/batyaboyo/README.md

 <div align="justify">

-Softwar Developer and Tech Writer engineering extraordinary online experiences with the power of Blockchain and AI.
+Software Developer and Tech Writer engineering extraordinary online experiences with the power of Blockchain and AI.

 </div>